RareCompute/containers/apps/boltz/README.md

 # Boltz

-By default the image will attempt a prediction based on the provided flags and input.
-If you want to create a shell pod, i.e. research environment, you can pass `SHELL: true`

 Attach a volume for data and models by referencing `/cache` and for generated predictions by referencing `/predictions`

 From the [upstream repository](https://github.com/jwohlwend/boltz/tree/main):